YCAMInterlab/BioTIPS/2024/readme_en.md

     e) When it reaches an appropriate temperature, in a clean bench (for Vogel-Johnson agar medium, use a micropipette to add the specified amount of 1% potassium tellurite solution), dispense 20 mL each into Petri dishes.​

     f) Let stand at room temperature until the agar solidifies.​

+1. <strong>Collect resident skin bacteria by wiping human body areas such as the armpits with pieces of cotton cloth.​</strong>

+    a) Prepare sterilized gauze cut into 3–5 cm squares.​

+    b) Collect samples from areas prone to sweating, such as both armpits, around the neck, and soles of the feet.​

 1. <strong>Prepare multiple Petri dishes containing agar media, place the previously prepared pieces of cotton cloth on them, cover, and incubate at 37°C for 2–3 days to allow only bacteria related to odor production to proliferate.</strong>​